arabello/arabello.github.io/portfolio.md

 PHP Web Developer

 I did a summer internship in a local software company in collaboration with my high school.
 I worked on a dedicated project collaborating with a graphic design intern.
 I took care of design and implement a web application learning from the codebase of a similar company project.
 My main tasks were designing the database model, developing the backend business logic and implementing the web frontend following the graphic designer directives.
-I also wrote the user manual and the technical manual as well.
+I also wrote the user manual and the technical manual.

 # Education